-Gonorrhoea can be easily diagnosed using a urine test, or by taking a swab of the affected area.
+Gonorrhoea is diagnosed using a urine test or by taking a swab of the affected area.
 The infection is easily treated with antibiotics, but can lead to serious long-term health problems if left untreated, including infertility.

 Read more about gonorrhoea.

-Syphilis is a bacterial infection that in the early stages causes a painless but highly infectious sore on your genitals or around the mouth.
-The sore can last for up to six weeks before disappearing.
+Syphilis is a bacterial infection that in the early stages causes a painless, but highly infectious, sore on your genitals or around the mouth.
+The sore can last up to six weeks before disappearing.

 Secondary symptoms such as a rash, flu-like illness or patchy hair loss may then develop.
-These may disappear within a few weeks, after which you will have a symptom-free phase.
+These may disappear within a few weeks, after which you'll have a symptom-free phase.